ONE DAY IN TAKAYAMA, JAPAN

 The Irish Rock’n’Roll Museum

-If you love Irish music, there’s no way to miss the Irish Rock’n’Roll Museum on Curved Street!
+If you love Irish music, there’s no way to miss the Irish Rock’n’Roll Museum!
 The Wall of Fame outside, that displays many Irish Rock’n’Roll legends, including U2, Rory Gallagher, Thin Lizzy, and Sinead O’Connor, is a great first impression of this place!

 Next, there’s Michael Jackson’s pajama and a jacket he wore while touring with the Jackson 5 (Fun fact: He lived in Ireland for a while in 2006!).
 After watching a short movie about Irish Rock’n’Roll legends, we move to a room dedicated to U2, that has tons of exclusive material!

-But this place is not just a museum, as it also has a recording studio (Rihanna and The Script recorded here) and the Button Factory, a music venue, and to get the real Rock Star feeling, we jump on stage as well!
+But this place is not just a museum, as it also has a recording studio (Rihanna and The Script recorded here) and the Button Factory.
+The latter is a music venue and to get the real Rock Star feeling, we jump on stage as well!

 Moreover, this is Dublin’s major rehearsal space for unknown and famous bands.
-As we enter one of these rooms, Brian, our guide, encourages the musicians in our group to start a jam session!
-After this completely unexpected experience, we check out Thin Lizzy’s recording studio and a selection of Phil Lynott’s guitars and a jukebox.
+As we enter one of these rooms, Brian, our guide, suddenly encourages the musicians in our group to start a jam session!
+Then we check out Thin Lizzy’s recording studio and a selection of Phil Lynott’s guitars and a jukebox.

 Lastly, we find a few things related to Rock legends who have Irish roots, like Johnny Rotten’s sleeveless jacket, a Nirvana gig poster, and Beatles memorabilia!
-The Irish Rock’n’Roll Museum is open 7 days a week, ticket admission is 16.50 EUR, and only guided tours can be booked at this time.
+The Irish Rock’n’Roll Museum is open 7 days a week, ticket admission starts at 22 EUR and only guided tours can be booked at this time.

 Phoenix Park